What’s so great about dictation?

 Dictation scaffolding – from simple to complex

 As with everything we teach that is difficult we need to scaffold the progression in dictation tasks.
 We have free dictation sentences which progress in small incremental steps.
-Here is the first slide.
-Note that some common high-frequency words may have spellings that the children have not learned yet.
-We suggest the teacher write these on the board for children to see.
-The word can be mapped into letter/sounds correspondences so that we the children are ready to read and spell the word they will be able to segment the words and spell them independently.
-For example, if the words ‘i s’ and ‘h i s’ are segmented for the children they will soon learn that the letter ‘s’ represents the sound /z/ as in other words: ‘as’, ‘has’ and ‘was’ for example.
-This way they are building their knowledge of the alphabetic code.
+Note that some common high-frequency words may have spellings that the children have not learnt yet.
+We suggest the teacher writes these on the board for children to see.
+These words can be mapped into letter/sounds correspondences so that when the children are ready to read and spell the words they will be able to segment them and spell them independently.
+For example, if the words ‘i s’ and ‘h i s’ are segmented for the children they will soon learn that the letter ‘s’ represents the sound /z/ as in other words: ‘as’, ‘has’ and ‘was’, for example.
+This way they are building their knowledge of the Alphabetic Code.

 Step 1 – CVC words

 The first slide starts with CVC words, so children will need to know the sounds of the alphabet and to blend and segment CVC words.
-As you can see, the high-frequency words with spellings the children may not have learned yet are: the, is, a, and his.
+As you can see, the high-frequency words with spellings the children may not have learnt yet are: ‘the’, ‘is’, ‘a’ and ‘his’.

 Step 2 – VCC words